chenthillrulz/polyglot/README.md

 Study on choice of various components for a web service.
-Aim is to quickly give an overview of the various strengths and features of that component/programming language in a single page.
+Aims to quickly give an overview of the various strengths and features of that component/programming language.

 This project was inspired from  [android guides](https://github.com/codepath/android_guides)